 A piece of jewellery made of fossil free steel

 HYBRIT stands for Hydrogen Breakthrough Ironmaking Technology.
-It’s a joint partnership where fossil free steel is being produced using fossil free electricity and hydrogen with the goal of fully eliminating carbon emissions throughout the value chain from mining to steel production.
+It’s a joint venture where fossil free steel is being produced using fossil free electricity and hydrogen with virtually no carbon footprint throughout the value chain from mining to steel production.

 Our cities and societies are constructed with steel, but thanks to HYBRIT we’re now one step closer to helping our cities break free from fossil fuels.